FreeClimbAPI/freeclimb-cli/docs/calls.md

       ID of the application FreeClimb should use to handle this phone call.
 FreeClimb will use the callConnectUrl and statusCallbackUrl set on the application unless the callConnectUrl attribute is also provided with the request.
 In this case, the URL specified in that callConnectUrl attribute will be used as a replacement of the callConnectUrl originally assigned in the application.
-See applicationId v. callConnectUrl below.
 The application must have a callConnectUrl associated with it or an error will be returned.
 The application’s voiceUrl parameter is not used for outbound calls.

 OPTIONS
   -I, --ifMachineUrl=ifMachineUrl
       This attribute specifies a URL to which FreeClimb will make a POST request when an answering machine or a fax machine is detected.
 This URL is required if the ifMachine flag is set to redirect.
 When ifMachine is set to hangup, ifMachineUrl must not be included in the request.
-For more information, see ifMachineUrl example below.

   -P, --parentCallId=parentCallId
       Required if no applicationId or callConnecturl have been provided.
 The ID of the parent Call in the case that this